Basilica of Sant'Apollinare Nuovo: Description

 On the upper band of the left lateral wall are 13 small mosaics, depicting Jesus' miracles and parables; and on the right wall are 13 mosaics depicting the Passion and Resurrection.
 However, the flagellation and crucifixion are lacking.
 They describe the parts of the Bible that were read aloud in the church during Lent under the rule of Theodoric the Great.
-On the left, Jesus is always depicted as young, beardless man, dressed as a Roman Emperor.
+On the left, Jesus is always depicted as a young, beardless man, dressed as a Roman Emperor.
 On the right, Jesus is depicted with a beard.
 For the Arians, this emphasized that Jesus grew older and became a "man of sorrows", as spoken of by the prophet Isaiah.
 These mosaics are separated by decorative mosaic panels depicting a shell-shaped niche with a tapestry, cross, and two doves.
 These mosaics were executed by at least two artists.

 The next row of mosaics are a scheme of haloed saints, prophets and evangelists, sixteen on each side.
 The figures are executed in a Hellenistic-Roman tradition and show a certain individuality of expression as compared to the other figures in the basilica.
-Each individual depicted holds a book, in either scroll or codex format, and, like many of the other figures throughout the basilica, each of their robes has a mark or symbol in it.
+Each individual depicted holds a book, in either scroll or codex format, and, like many of the other figures throughout the basilica, each of their robes has a mark or symbol on it.
 These mosaics alternate with windows.
 They were executed in the time of Theodoric.